-Artificial intelligence has undoubtedly become a game changer for organizations worldwide today.
+Artificial intelligence has undoubtedly become a game changer for organisations worldwide today.
 We see that they plan to ramp up their use of this technology significantly over the next two years and invest significant dollars in doing so.
 This is Kevin Donahue, senior director with Protiviti’s Marketing Group.
-These are some of the key takeaways we learned in a global survey Protiviti conducted on the use of artificial intelligence and machine learning by organizations around the world.
+These are some of the key takeaways we learned in a global survey Protiviti conducted on the use of artificial intelligence and machine learning by organisations around the world.

-I’m pleased to be talking today with Madhumita Bhattacharyya, who is a global leader for Protiviti’s artificial intelligence and machine learning practice.
+I’m pleased to be talking today with Madhumita Bhattacharyya, who is a global leader for Protiviti’s artificial intelligence and machine learning practise.
 We’re going to be talking about some of the high-level findings and insights we gathered from our global survey.
 Madhu, it’s great to speak with you today.

 Same here, Kevin.

 Madhu, to start us off, these discussions or descriptions can vary by different organisations, so why don’t you give us your definition of “artificial intelligence”?

 Sure.
 The word artificial tells you that it’s not real and intelligence is the power of thinking.
 So, to me, artificial intelligence is the science of training systems to emulate human tasks through learning and automation—or, in other words, we, as human beings, we are trying to make the machine think the way we would think.